ICJIA/researchhub-docs/docs/dev-guide/architecture.md

 ### Component library

-The main purpose of the custom component library ([GitHub](https://github.com/ICJIA/icjia-research-lib)) is to improve the maintainabiltiy of Vue components and a CSS stylesheet shared by three frontend apps.
+The main purpose of the custom component library ([GitHub](https://github.com/ICJIA/icjia-research-lib)) is to improve the maintainability of Vue components and a CSS stylesheet shared by three frontend apps.
 The shared Vue components currently include the menu toolbar, footer and content-specific components (i.e. "cards" and "views" for Apps, Articles and Datasets).

 The component library is powered by the following key technologies: